How can we rule and reign if we cannot obey?

 You may think you are accomplishing nothing, and so nothing you are doing is noticed, and therefore nothing you are doing has value.

-The things you are doing now may take you to greater places.
+The things you are doing now may take you to greater places or to worse ones.

 Joseph started in the bottom of a well.
 God guided his life.
 Where you are now does not have to be your final destination.